Minor-Car-Mistake-LLC/UTTT-Engine/README.md

 Game board refers to the entire game board with 9 groups and 9 spaces inside\
 Group refers to one group inside a game board, can also be referred to as a board\
 Old_move is set right after setting move, and is used to determine the group in which the next player can play in\
-The following examples assume `from utt-engine import *`
+The following examples assume `from uttt-engine import *`

 ## print_board(grid)
 This function prints a given game board